astronomer/docs/learn/task-groups.md

 ## Custom task group classes

 If you use the same patterns of tasks in several DAGs or Airflow instances, it may be useful to create a custom task group class module.
 To do so, you need to inherit from the `TaskGroup` class and then define your tasks within that custom class.
-The task definitions will be the same as if you were defining them in a DAG file, with the only added requirement that you'll need to use `self` to assign the task to the task group.
+You also need to use `self` to assign the task to the task group.
+Other than that, the task definitions will be the same as if you were defining them in a DAG file.

 <CodeBlock language="python">{custom_task_group_example}</CodeBlock>

-In the DAG you import your custom TaskGroup class and instantiate it with the values for your custom arguments:
+In the DAG, you import your custom TaskGroup class and instantiate it with the values for your custom arguments:

 <CodeBlock language="python">{custom_task_group_example_dag}</CodeBlock>

-The resulting DAG shows the custom templated task group which can now be reused in other DAGs with different inputs for `num1` and `num2`.
+The resulting image shows the custom templated task group which can now be reused in other DAGs with different inputs for `num1` and `num2`.

 ![Custom task group](/img/guides/task-groups_custom_tg.png)